The Law, Copyright, Training, Creative Rights

 Session I:

-The Intelligence Economy: Investing in AI, Compute, Energy & Software
+The Intelligence Economy: Demand & Investment in AI, Compute, Energy & Software

 Let's first familiarize ourselves with the notion of "Compute" as a descriptor of the baseline of our future economy.
 "Compute" represents the fundamental infrastructure that underpins the AI-driven world, encompassing the complex interplay of hardware, software, and energy.
 So that a city, region, country or group of countries strategically develop their economies around the notion of "Compute," that strategy will indicate the readiness of that entity to provide services to its populations and compete within this vision of the modern world.
 And what of the critics who warn of AI's insatiable energy appetite?
 The industry has answered decisively — every Data Center will develop and fund its own energy source, selling surplus power directly back into the consumer grid.
 AI doesn't drain the grid.
 It feeds it.
 We are entering a Re-Defined World and the Compute-driven global economy is its foundation.